 Trying to stay warm by the hearth this season?
 Keep your family and fireplace safe with an annual chimney cleaning and inspection.
 Our certified CSIA Technicians leave nothing behind but quality and craftsmanship on every job.
-Based out of Doylestown, Pennsylvania, we service all of Bucks, Montgomery, Mercer, and Hunterdon counties.
+Based out of Doylestown, Pennsylvania, we service Jamison and all of Bucks, Montgomery, Mercer, and Hunterdon counties.

-Are you ready for when the power goes out in Jamison?
+Are you ready for when the power goes out?
 Let us service your existing wood stove, gas log set, or fireplace to stay running when you need it the most.
 Let us design and install an auxiliary heat source that best fits your needs.
-We can install a wood, gas, or pellet stove to keep you warm when your electric goes out.
+We can install a wood, gas, or pellet stove to keep you warm in Jamison when your electric goes out.

 Chimney and Fireplace Repairs in Jamison

 Your fireplace helps warm your home every winter, but only if it’s functioning properly.
 Let Tor Chimney and Fireplace be your source for chimney and fireplace repairs in Jamison.
 Working cleanly and safely is our goal for every home we inspect.
 We document any problems we find, and make sure our crew members attend training sessions and product seminars to keep their skills sharp so our work gets done the right way the first time we do it.
 Trust our team of professionals to keep your home safe and warm this winter.

 If you’re looking to install a wood stove or a gas fireplace in your Jamison home, Tor Chimney can help.
 Our crew make sure each job can be completely safely and according to local building codes, so that you won’t have to worry about heat loss or poor performance.